TO THE MEMBERS OF

 Managements Responsibility for Internal Financial Controls

-The Companys Management is responsible for establishing and maintaining internal financial controls based on the internal control with reference to Ind-AS financial statements criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls over Financial Reporting (issued by the Institute of Chartered Accountants of India (ICAI) (the "Guidance Note").
-These responsibilities include the design, implementation and maintenance of adequate internal financial controls that were operating effectively for ensuring the orderly and efficient conduct of its business, including adherence to Companys policies, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records and the timely preparation of reliable financial information, as required under the Companies Act, 2013 (the "Act" or the "Companies Act").
+The Companys Management is responsible for establishing and maintaining internal financial controls based on the internal control with reference to Ind-AS financial statements criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls over Financial Reporting (issued by the Institute of Chartered Accountants of India (ICAI) (the Guidance Note).
+These responsibilities include the design, implementation and maintenance of adequate internal financial controls that were operating effectively for ensuring the orderly and efficient conduct of its business, including adherence to Companys policies, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records and the timely preparation of reliable financial information, as required under the Companies Act, 2013 (the Act or the Companies Act).

-Auditors Responsibility
+Auditors Rs.Responsibility

-Our responsibility is to express an opinion on the Companys internal financial controls with reference to Ind-AS financial statements based on our audit.
+Our responsibility is to express an opinion on the Companys internal financial controls with reference to the Ind-AS financial statements based on our audit.
 We conducted our audit in accordance with the Guidance Note and the Standards on Auditing, issued by ICAI and deemed to be prescribed under Section 143(10) of the Companies Act, 2013, to the extent applicable to an audit of internal financial controls, both issued by the ICAI.
-Those Standards and the Guidance Note require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether adequate internal financial controls with reference to Ind-AS financial statements was established and maintained and if such controls operated effectively in all material respects.
+Those Standards and the Guidance Note require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether adequate internal financial controls with reference

-Our audit involves performing procedures to obtain audit evidence about the adequacy of the internal financial controls system with reference to Ind-AS financial statements and their operating effectiveness.
-Our audit of internal financial controls with reference to Ind-AS financial statements included obtaining an understanding of internal financial controls with reference to Ind-AS financial statements, assessing the risk that a material weakness exists and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
+Our audit involves performing procedures to obtain audit evidence about the adequacy of the internal financial controls system with reference to the Ind-AS financial statements and their operating effectiveness.
+Our audit of internal financial controls with reference to the Ind-AS financial statements included obtaining an understanding of internal financial controls with reference to the Ind-AS financial statements, assessing the risk that a material weakness exists and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
 The procedures selected depend on the auditors judgment, including the assessment of the risks of material misstatement of the Ind-AS financial statements, whether due to fraud or error.

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the Companys internal financial controls system with reference to Ind-AS financial statements.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the Companys internal financial controls system with reference to the Ind-AS financial statements.

-1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the company;
+1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the Company;

-2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of Ind-AS financial statements in accordance with generally accepted accounting principles and that receipts and expenditures of the company are being made only in accordance with authorizations of management and directors of the company; and
+2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of Ind-AS financial statements in accordance with generally accepted accounting principles and that receipts and expenditures of the

-3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of the companys assets that could have a material effect on the Ind-AS financial statements.
+3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of the Companys assets that could have a material effect on the Ind-AS financial statements.

-Because of the inherent limitations of internal financial controls with reference to Ind-AS financial statements, including the possibility of collusion or improper management override of controls, material misstatements due to error or fraud may occur and not be detected.
-Also, projections of any evaluation of the internal financial controls with reference to Ind-AS financial statements to future periods are subject to the risk that the internal financial control with reference to Ind-AS financial statements may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
+Because of the inherent limitations of internal financial controls with reference to the Ind-AS financial statements, including the possibility of collusion or improper management override of controls, material misstatements due to error or fraud may occur and not be detected.
+Also, projections of any evaluation of the internal financial controls with reference to the Ind-AS financial statements to future periods are subject to the risk that the internal financial control with reference to the Ind-AS financial statements may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

 Opinion

-For KALYANIWALLA & MISTRY LLP
+For KALYANIWALLA & MISTRY LLP CHARTERED ACCOUNTANTS

 Firm Reg.
 No.: 104607W / W100166

-M. No.: 106548
+M. No.: 042454 UDIN: 25042454BMOETZ5132

 IIFL Customer Care Number